Siavosh Derakhti: Early life and education

-He was born in Sweden of Iranian immigrant parents.

-Derakhti's Azerbaijani family escaped Iran during its war with Iraq, in search of an easier, safer life in Scandinavia.
+Derakhti was born in Sweden to Iranian Azerbaijani immigrant parents who had escaped Iran during its war with Iraq, in search of an easier, safer life in Scandinavia.
 Although his father was a microbiologist and his mother a graduate in business and economics, as refugees they were initially unable to find work.
-He says, "My parents fled from dictatorship so their children could grow up in a peaceful place and experience democracy."
+He said, "My parents fled from dictatorship so their children could grow up in a peaceful place and experience democracy."
 When he was 7 years old, his two best friends were a Jewish student and a Roma student, and he learned to protect them from bullying and discrimination.
 His father remembers being subject to discrimination in Iran for being part of the Azerbaijani minority.
-As part of his effort to teach his son about the evils of discrimination and persecution, Derakhti’s father first took him to Bergen-Belsen when he was 13 and to Auschwitz when he was 15.
+As part of his effort to teach his son about the evils of discrimination and persecution, Derakhti's father first took him to Bergen-Belsen when he was 13 and to Auschwitz when he was 15.